deltafi/deltafi/deltafi-docs/public/docs/kind.md

 - MacOS 14 (x86 and ARM64)
 - CentOS 8
 - Rocky 9
+- Ubuntu
-- Ubuntu 22.04.3
+   - 22.04.3
+   - 24.04.1

 ### VM-based Setups

-VM-based deployments of DeltaFi have been tested on the following confgurations:
+VM-based deployments of DeltaFi have been tested on the following configurations:

 **For a Windows 11 host:**
-- VMware Workstation 17 Player/Pro with guest VMs
+- VMware Workstation 17 Player/Pro with guest VMs:
   - Ubuntu 22.04.3
-- VirtualBox 6.1 with guest VMs
+- VirtualBox 6.1 with guest VMs:
   - CentOS 8
+- VirtualBox 7.0 with guest VMs:
+  - Ubuntu 24.04.1

 **For a Linux host:**
-- VirtualBox 6.1 with guest VMs
+- VirtualBox 6.1 with guest VMs:
   - Ubuntu 22.04.3